trolie/spec/docs/concepts.md

 when the rating proposed by the Ratings Provider did not meet pre-coordinated validation criteria such as timeliness or lying within reasonability bounds.
 Regardless, in such circumstances the Clearinghouse Provider is obliged to use a recourse rating.
-Typically, the recourse rating in this circumstances is anticipated to be a rating provided by the Ratings Provider separately, such as the effective seasonal rating, a verbal override, or even a previously forecasted rating.
+Typically, the recourse rating in these circumstances is anticipated to be a rating provided by the Ratings Provider separately, such as the effective seasonal rating, a verbal override, or even a previously forecasted rating.